SamirPaulb/DSAlgo/08_Heap/readme.md

 We use heapq class to implement Heaps in Python.
 By default Min Heap is implemented by this class.
 But we multiply each value by -1 so that we can use it as MaxHeap.
+1. **heappush**: new child node is added to the binary tree in left to right order
+2. **heappop**: the main root node is removed from the binary tree as it is the smallest node is the BT.